Generic Name: Cefotaxime sodium

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefotaxime for Injection, USP and other antibacterial drugs, Cefotaxime for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Cefotaxime is contraindicated in patients who have shown hypersensitivity to Cefotaxime sodium, or the cephalosporin group of antibiotics.
+Cefotaxime for Injection, USP is contraindicated in patients who have shown hypersensitivity to Cefotaxime sodium or the cephalosporin group of antibiotics.